How Does an Air Fryer Work?

 From chicken to potatoes and everything else in between, there’s nothing more luscious than the feel of slight grease on one’s lips, palate, and tongue.
-But, eating too much fried foods can also have its health consequences like obesity and heart disease.
+But, eating too much fried foods can also have health consequences like obesity and heart disease.
 If you cannot say no to fried foods but are also aware of the effects of eating too much fat, there might be a solution to that.
 The best air fryers can give you all the delicious crunchy goodness of fried foods and none of the guilt feelings of eating oily and greasy delicacies.
-But, how does this kitchen appliance work and can it live up to the hyper?
+But, how does this kitchen appliance work and can it live up to the hype?
 Let’s find out.

 The Anatomy of an Air Fryer

 An air fryer is a lot similar to a rice cooker or a modern pressure with a cooking chamber and several other elements.
 The cooking chamber is where you put food and is very similar to the cooking chamber of a rice cooker.
 Underneath the cooking chamber is a heating element that heats up the bottom surface of the cooking chamber.

 The cooking or frying chamber accommodates a cooking basket where you can place the food you want to air fry.
 There are some models of air fryer that have food agitators that will churn the food so that they fry in an even manner.
 Underneath the cooking basket is a drip tray which catches fat and oil from the food.